hasinhayder/hydra/README.md

 ```

 **API Response**
 You will get a JSON response with user token.
-You need this admin token for making any call to other routes protected by admin ability.
+You need this user token for making any call to other routes protected by user ability.

 ```json
 {